mnielsen/ec2_tools/README.md

 + Makes it easy to create and work with named clusters.
 + Easily integrated with `fabric`.

-It's designed for my own use, and is very rough and incomplete.
+I wrote it for my own use, and it's both rough and _very_ incomplete.
+The goal was to make it easier for me to test code out on EC2.
+It's not even close to providing the control you need for deploying real applications to EC2 --- it doesn't handle things like security groups, control over ports, and so on.

 Installation
 ------------